Our Approach to Giving

 Our Annual Budget

-Cedar Ridge is an incredibly generous community.
-Families and individuals at Cedar Ridge donated 80% of the income we brought in last year.
+Cedar Ridge is an extraordinarily generous community.
+Families and individuals at Cedar Ridge donated 78% of the income we brought in last year.
 We give to finance the vision to which we are committed.
 And we give as an expression of our vision—demonstrating good stewardship, generosity, service, and discipleship.
-Our budget goal for September 2022–August 2023 is to finance the annual plan priorities detailed below through community donations of $721,115, and rental income and grants amounting to $170,189, for a total operating budget of $891,304.
+Our budget goal for September 2023–August 2024 is to finance the annual plan priorities detailed below through community donations of $721,115, and rental income and grants amounting to $192,662, for a total operating budget of $913,777.

-Prayer and Healing—$87,937 Through prayer, we experience the loving presence of God, which enables us to engage more healthily in the challenges, as well as the beauty of everyday life.
+Prayer and Healing—$125,078 Through prayer, we experience the loving presence of God, which enables us to engage more healthily in the challenges, as well as the beauty of everyday life.
 We respond to the pain and suffering of both church members and our extended community through prayer, counseling, and practical support.
 Throughout the year, we will hold prayer practice evenings, quiet days and other contemplative events, and we will continue to promote prayer as an integral part of discipleship for people of all ages.
-Pastoral staff will lead a prayerful discernment process about the way ahead, drawing on input from Cedar Ridge members and attenders.

-Small Groups—$10,085 Small groups provide a place to experience growth, community and servanthood.
-During the coming year, short-term discussion groups will be held to allow people to connect with others, possibly also providing an on-ramp to longer-term groups.
-Existing groups will continue to focus on encouraging and supporting members, as well as celebrating life together in safe and appropriate ways.
+Small Groups—$10,578 Small groups provide a place to experience growth, community and servanthood.
+It’s in the small spaces that we feel vulnerable enough to be fully known and discover the delight of being fully loved.
+During the coming year, we will establish new, short-term discussion groups to allow people to connect with others.
+Existing groups will continue to focus on encouraging and supporting members, as well as celebrating life together.

-Social Justice—$19,967 We will continue to develop activities related to racial and economic justice in public education and criminal justice reform, and will hold Churchwide Days of Service with a focus on the underlying justice issues that perpetuate need.
-The racial justice team will host a series of events to strengthen our knowledge, passion and commitment to racial justice issues.
-And we will continue to seek out ways to support Greencastle Elementary, as well as Kemp Mill and/or other nearby schools requesting our assistance.
+Social Justice—$21,464 We want to do all we can to learn, act, speak and advocate for racial justice in our relationships, the systems in society in which we participate, and in our own church.
+We will continue to focus on activities related to racial and economic justice in public education, food access, and criminal justice reform, and will hold Churchwide Days of Service with a focus on the underlying justice issues that perpetuate need.
+We will continue community dialogue in various formats as part of the justice and healing process.
+And we will continue to seek out ways to support Greencastle Elementary, as well as other nearby schools requesting our assistance.

-Farm—$24,347 The farm is a visible demonstration of our commitment to economic justice, and a place we can experience the mystery and beauty of God in nature, both individually and as a community serving together.
+Farm—$27,925 The farm is a visible demonstration of our commitment to economic justice, and a place we can experience the mystery and beauty of God in nature, both individually and as a community serving together.
 We will continue our focus on promoting food justice issues through the farm and on celebrating the harvest.
 We will also continue to partner with Manna Food Center and Linkages to Learning to address food justice issues in our locality.
-In addition, we will explore the possibility of becoming a site for Care Farming (therapeutic farming for people with learning disabilities).
+And we will host school groups, youth groups, and other teams and individuals on our property to join us in this work.